deniseiras/PORTFOLIO_fortranMakeUtils/README.md

 # fortranMakeUtils

-Fortran Utility written in python for generating dependency tree and generating makefiles
+Fortran Make Utils: Fortran Utility written in python for generating dependency tree and generating makefiles

+# 2019/04/17
+Fortran Beautifier: to lowercase most of fortran keywords